Haidra-Org/horde-model-reference/README.md

   - Contains many commonly used strings, enums, and certain useful dict lookups.
 - horde_model_reference\path_consts.py
   - Contains certain potentially useful paths, path constructors and folder/file name information relevant to the package.

+Note that a number of useful imports have been made availible at the `horde_model_reference` import level.

 ## Horde Moderators/Support Staff

 ### Validating
 When making changes to stable_diffusion.json, you can now validate, format, and standardize it for consistency.
 You can do this by invoking the following:
 ```
-validate_sd path/to/stable_diffusion.json
+validate_sd stable_diffusion.json
 ```
 This will give you a success message if the file is standardized.
 If it is not, you can invoke the following:
 ```
-validate_sd path/to/stable_diffusion.json --write file/to/write_out_to.json
+validate_sd stable_diffusion.json --write validated_and_formatted.json
 ```
 This will write the appropriately normalized json out to the path specified by `--write`.
+It will only write a file out if the input file is valid json and conforms to the established schema.